 SECTION 7.
 Transmission of any material in violation of any federal or state regulation is prohibited.

-This includes, but is not limited to; copyrighted material, threatening or obscene material, or material protected by trade secret.
+This includes, but is not limited to; copyrighted material, threatening or obscene material, or material protected by trade secrets.
 Use for product advertisement or political lobbying is also prohibited.
 Use for commercial activities is generally not acceptable.

-Drug Free Schools Model Policy
+Drug Free Schools Model Policy [required]108

-The Governing Board of De La Salle the following regulation effective on the date that the policy is adopted by the Board.
+The Governing Board of Lee A. Tolbert Community Academy adopts the following regulation effective on the date that the policy is adopted by the Board.

 SECTION 1.
-Pursuant to requirements of the 1989 amendments of the Drug-Free Schools and Communities Act and to the requirements of the Safe Schools Act, and for the purpose of preventing the use of illicit drugs and alcohol by students, the School shall provide age-appropriate, developmentally based drug and alcohol education and prevention programs to all students.
+Pursuant to requirements of the 1989 amendments of the Drug-Free Schools and Communities Act and to the requirements of the Safe Schools Act, and for the purpose of preventing the use of illicit drugs and alcohol by students, the Academy shall provide age-appropriate, developmentally based drug and alcohol education and prevention programs to all students.
 (See also Policy 6130 - Drug Education.)
 Such programs will address the legal, social, and health consequences of drug and alcohol use, and provide information about effective techniques for resisting peer pressure to use illicit drugs or alcohol.

 SECTION 2.
-De La Salle shall provide information about any drug and alcohol counseling and rehabilitation and re-entry programs that are available to students.
+The Academy shall provide information about any drug and alcohol counseling and rehabilitation and re-entry programs that are available to students.
 Students may be required to participate in such programs in order to avoid suspension or expulsion if they are found to be in violation of this policy.
 All parents/guardians and students shall annually be provided with a copy of this policy.

 SECTION 3.
-De La Salle certifies that it has adopted and implemented the drug prevention programdescribed in this policy in the form required by the Department of Elementary and Secondary Education or the United States Department of Education.
-The School conducts a biennial review of such program to determine its effectiveness, to implement necessary changes and to ensure that the disciplinary sanctions are consistently enforced.
+The Academy certifies that it has adopted and implemented the drug prevention program described in this policy in the form required by the Department of Elementary and Secondary Education or the United States Department of Education.
+The Academy conducts a biennial review of such a program to determine its effectiveness, to implement necessary changes and to ensure that the disciplinary sanctions are consistently enforced.